ComHem/sermo-event-api/README.md

 ### inbound client_unload

-The customer has closed browser or refreshed to page.
+The customer has closed the browser, the tab, or refreshed to page.
 Using https://developer.mozilla.org/en-US/docs/Web/API/Window/unload_event to detect this.

 ```json
 {